| Sue Skoglund, EditorValerie Reid, Webmaster

 budget, I manage to purchase core reference materials and highly

+recommended texts.
 Perhaps it boils down to doing a

 professional job, enjoying it, and having a great staff of doctors who